thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-02-probability-math/conditional_probability.md

 `python3 probability_math.py`{{execute}}

 The probability of being *color blind and male*, `0.0225`, is the same as being *color blind and female*.
 Notice we naively assumed these two events are independent even though they are not, and the product rule only works if events are independent.
 We did not incorporate those two conditional probabilities `p_colorblind_given_male` and `p_colorblind_given_female` in our calculations.
 Should not the probability of a person being *male and color blind* be much higher than *female and color blind*?
+Yes!

- When we have conditional probabilities between two events `A` and `B`, they are dependent, not independent.
+ When we have conditional probabilities between two events `A` and `B`, they are dependent rather than independent.
 Therefore, we need account for the conditional probability of being *color blind given male* and multiply that instead of probability of being *male*.
 The same applies for the *female* conditional probability.
 Here is the corrected code below:

 <pre class="file" data-filename="probability_math.py" data-target="replace">